cincospenguinos/CircleGa/README.md

 - [x] Setup a fancy background
 - [x] Limit shots fired
 - [x] Create menu screen
-- [ ] Enemies move according to paths (a la Galaga)
+- [x] Enemies move according to paths (a la Galaga)
+- [ ] Allow players to connect and move together
 - [ ] List of enemies and their paths is set for first level
-- [ ] Allow players to connect and move together
 - [ ] Add multiple levels
 - [ ] Change the text of the menu screen
+- [ ] Combination of players spritesheet
+- [ ] On connect--inverted color circle animation

 ## Story